 We account for our investments in unconsolidated partnerships using the equity and fair value methods of accounting.
 Under the equity method, the initial investment is recorded at cost, increased by our share of income and contributions and decreased by our share of losses and distributions.
-Under the fair value method, investments without a readily determinable fair value may, as a practical expedient, be estimated by using the net asset value per share.
+Under the fair value method, investments without a readily determinable fair value may, as a practical expedient, be estimated by using the net asset value per share and are not classified within the fair value hierarchy.
 See Note 6 for additional information.